samaypiduru/Todo-List/README.md

 # Todo-List
-An interactive to-do list to keep track of tasks.
+An interactive to-do list to keep track of tasks in the browser.